 I find this approach extremely relevant and elegant.
 The first is working with what is and with people as they are now.
 The basic assumption is that people know their jobs, and they know what is happening, both good and bad.
 This is mining the organisational gold.
 In its simplicity, this must also be a huge disappointment for most change agents and developmental experts.
 No big change initiative, no mindset change for employees, no bringing staff members up to a higher level of consciousness for them to do their job better.
 They can all stay as they are.
 And yet, we can work story by story and work with the systemic structures.
 Values can be exposed through the stories in the process – the actual, lived values.
 They are part of the current dispositional state of the system and the emergent one.
 We can work with what is doable, accessible, sense making and generative, now.
-This is extremely powerful.
+This is powerful.

 In our opinion, this approach has an immense potential that goes far beyond organizational development.
 It can be applicable to working in a much different way with communities, governance, climate change, refugees, environmental issues, projects, leadership development and evaluation.
-Stay tuned.
-We will report back from our first experiences with Snowden`s SenseMaker software soon.

 Here is a recent fun talk by Dave Snowden where he talks about this topic in more detail and depth.
 Listen up, since he tends to talk in ‘zip-files of meaning’ you will need to unpack.